How to Build Aang in Fatefully Tragic Hero

 This is one of the most important choices in the build.

 Aang is powerful, but that is not what makes him compelling.
 What makes him compelling is the weight on his shoulders.
 He is asked to be more than he is ready for.
 He doubts himself.
 He runs from things he is not prepared to face.
 He carries a responsibility that would crush a lot of people.
+It’s why he ran in the beginning from being the Avatar to begin with (spoiler)

 That is why Insecure works so well here.
 It gets at the pressure under the surface.